 2.1 In order for this Agreement to have full force and effect, the Registry Operator has to enter into a Registry Agreement with ICANN for one or more of the TLDs (or has taken an assignment of such an Agreement) and IANA has approved the delegation of such TLDs into the Internet root.

 2.2.
 The Effective Date of this Agreement shall be the latter of the requirements in paragraph 2.1 being met or the date of signing by the parties to this Agreement.
-Where one party has signed before the other party the latter date shall apply.
+Where one Party has signed before the other Party the latter date shall apply.

 2.3 If any of the TLDs has not yet been delegated by IANA into the root, then this Agreement shall not have any effect for that TLD until such date or unless that TLD is delegated into the root.